 At the start of their second year, every resident selects one of five career “Pathways”.
 These are deep educational dives into a topic adjacent to clinical medicine.
 They round out your training in a way that you find meaningful and that you think will help to prepare you for your future career in medicine.
 This is in addition to the track each resident matches into at the beginning of residency and encourages further specialization of training.
 The five Pathways include:

 Welcome to the Medical Educator Pathway!
 This pathway is designed to give residents the knowledge and skills to succeed as educators during residency and their careers beyond.
-We developed a unique curriculum tailored to the needs of our residents that builds upon itself longitudinally over two years.

-Why should I choose the Medical Educator Pathway?
+Why choose the Medical Educator Pathway?

 Caitlin Dietsche, MD is an academic hospitalist at the University of Colorado.
 She attended medical school and residency at the Thomas Jefferson University Hospital.
 She is the Director of the Medical Educator Pathway and the Medicine Wards Service Line.